matiasngf/carpincho/README.md

-# carpincho
+# carpincho 🧉

 > The express framework.

 Build backend applications with zero configuration, typescript support, and schema validations in seconds.
+Inspired in NextJs ♥

 ## Getting started
 - Create a folder for your project and install *carpincho*